Makko.ai Glossary

 AI-Generated Game Levels

 Game environments, maps, or stages created by AI based on design parameters, theme descriptions, or gameplay requirements.
-AI-generated game levels can be static (built once at creation time) or dynamic (assembled at runtime based on player behavior).

 Dialogue System